 Women with endometriosis tend to have very heavy periods which can lead to iron deficiency.
 This can lead to anaemia which is characterised by extreme fatigue and weakness.
 Iron supplements are readily available in various strengths.

 Iron is a mineral that is used by the body to make haemoglobin, the part of the red blood cell that transports oxygen.
-Iron-containing foods include red meat, poultry, legumes, green leafy vegetables and whole grain breads and cereals.
+Iron-containing foods include, poultry, legumes, green leafy vegetables and whole grain breads and cereals.

 Carnitine is useful in helping our bodies to convert fat to energy.